sjxer723/Reciprocally-Fair-Federated-Learning/README.md

 This repo contains the source codes of our work "You Get What You Give: Reciprocal Fair Federated Learning".
 The codes for running the dataset MNIST and CIFAR-10 are respectively put into the directories `MNIST/` and `CIFAR-10/`.
 Our codes is based on the open-sourced framework [backdoor101](https://github.com/ebagdasa/backdoors101).

 ## Installation
-For each of the two directories, run the following commands:

-* Install all dependencies: `pip install -r requirements.txt`
+First instance the dependencies by `pip install -r requirements.txt`.
-* Create two directories: `runs/` and `saved_models/`
+For each of the two directories, create two directories: `runs/` and `saved_models/`

 ## Repeating Experiments
 Our expermental results are put into the directory `output/`.
 You can also repeat the experments by the following commands: